West warns of possible attack at Kabul airport amid airlift

-Several countries urged people to avoid the airport, with Belgium saying there was a threat of a suicide bombing.
+Several countries urged people to avoid the airport, where Belgium said there was a threat of a suicide bombing.
 But with just days left before the evacuation effort ends and American troops withdraw, few appeared to heed the call.

 Over the last week, the airport has been the scene of some of the most searing images of the chaotic end of America’s longest war and the Taliban’s takeover, as flight after flight landed to pull out those who fear a return to the militants’ brutal rule.